WIND-D/TexAR/README.md

-                // Try to merge the object which was just scanned with the existing one. self.scannedReferenceObject?.mergeInBackground(with: referenceObjectToMerge, completion: { (mergedObject, error) in var title: String
+                // Try to merge the object which was just scanned with the existing one. self.scannedReferenceObject?.mergeInBackground(with: referenceObjectToMerge, completion: { (mergedObject, error) in
-                    var message: String

                     if let mergedObject = mergedObject {
                         mergedObject.name = self.scannedReferenceObject?.name
                         self.scannedReferenceObject = mergedObject

-                        title = "Merge successful"
+                        ViewController.instance?.showAlert(title: "Merge successful",
-                        message = "The previous scan has been merged into this scan."
+                                                           message: "The previous scan has been merged into this scan.", buttonTitle: "OK") creationFinished(self.scannedReferenceObject)

                     } else {
                         print("Error: Failed to merge scans. \(error?.localizedDescription ?? "")")
-                        title = "Merge failed"
-                        message = """
+                        let message = """
                                 Merging the previous scan into this scan failed.
 Please make sure that there is sufficient overlap between both scans and that the lighting environment hasn't changed drastically.
+                                Which scan do you want to use for testing?
                                 """
+                        let thisScan = UIAlertAction(title: "Use This Scan", style: .default) { _ in
+                            creationFinished(self.scannedReferenceObject)
                         }

-                    // Hide activity indicator and inform the user about the result of the merge.
-                    ViewController.instance?.dismiss(animated: true) {
-                        ViewController.instance?.showAlert(title: title, message: message, buttonTitle: "OK", showCancel: false)
+                        let previousScan = UIAlertAction(title: "Use Previous Scan", style: .default) { _ in
+                            self.scannedReferenceObject = referenceObjectToMerge
+                            creationFinished(self.scannedReferenceObject)
                         }

-                    creationFinished(self.scannedReferenceObject)
+                        ViewController.instance?.showAlert(title: "Merge failed", message: message, actions: [thisScan, previousScan])
+                    }
                 })
             } else {
                 creationFinished(self.scannedReferenceObject)